piaere/final-project-aegis/README.md

 # aegis
 Concordia U full-stack web developer bootcamp - final project : aegis

-aegis is a non-custodial open plateforme for  writers and readers to interact directly.
+aegis is a non-custodial open plateform for  writers and readers to interact directly.
 Users can support their favourite creators with a p2p tipping function.
 Log in and paiements are done using MetaMask and the Ethereum blockchain.

 Watch demo here : https://youtu.be/twCqmOA_QwQ